Evaluating Learning Congestion control Schemes for LEO Constellations: Experimentation with LeoEM

-Cubic is sensitive to the frequency of the handovers.
-For example, in the SD to NY path, Cubic is unable to capture all the available bandwidth, and this is because the frequency of handovers is high on this BP path.
-As a result, the associated packet loss causes frequent congestion window reductions at a rate that Cubic cannot recover from fast enough.
-SaTCP outperforms Cubic in interruption-prone scenarios by conserving its congestion window through the interruptions.
-Although the loss-based approach of Cubic combined with the handover-aware SaTCP is effective in capturing the available bandwidth, it comes at the cost of a very high delay inflation, as observed in Figure \ref{fig:leoem_heatmap_delay}.
-This delay inflation, up to $2.11\times$ for Cubic and $2.06\times$ for SaTCP (and only bound by the buffer capacity), effectively nullifies the latency benefits of a LEO deployment, as discussed in Section \ref{intro}.
-BBRv3 tracks the available bandwidth well on all tested LEO paths (Figure \ref{fig:leoem_heatmap_goodput}), falling only slightly behind SaTCP, albeit with a much lower delay inflation.
+BBRv3 tracks the available bandwidth relatively well on all tested LEO paths (Figure \ref{fig:leoem_heatmap_goodput}), falling only slightly behind SaTCP, albeit with a much lower delay inflation.
 This under‐utilisation occurs whenever the base RTT jumps sharply and BBRv3 continues pacing at an outdated, lower BDP rate, leading to a transient reduction in its send rate.
 Recovery only happens after the $10$-second minimum RTT filter expires and a subsequent bandwidth probe refreshes its model, at which point it resumes sending to the path's bottleneck bandwidth.
-This behaviour mirrors observations in BBRv1 \cite{satcp,towards_a_deeper_understanding_of_bbrv1} and persists in BBRv3 due to its unchanged RTT filter length.
-BBRv3 does not significantly inflate the delay on the highly dynamic BP (e.g., SEA to NY) or more stable ISL paths (e.g., SD to SHA), as shown in Figure \ref{fig:leoem_heatmap_delay}.
-Similarly to BBRv3, Vivace does not capture the entirety of the available bandwidth.
-This is because when the base RTT is high and Vivace reduces its sending rate based on the utility observed when trialling higher and lower sending rates, it takes time for it to recover.
-We discuss this in more detail in Section \ref{sec:responsiveness}.
-Still, it performs much better compared to Cubic and SaTCP when considering both goodput and latency inflation, particularly in BP paths.
-As shown in Figure \ref{fig:leoem_heatmap_delay}, Vivace's delay inflation is similar to BBRv3, and this is because Vivace continuously probes lower but also higher sending rates, with the latter driving latency inflation.
-Although RL-based CC has been motivated as dynamic and responsive, here, we observe that both cutting-edge RL-based schemes (Astraea and Sage) perform very badly in terms of bandwidth acquisition in all tested LEO satellite network paths.
-Due to severe bandwidth under-utilisation, Sage and Astraea do not inflate the paths' RTT as queues are almost always empty.
-Astraea is not trained in environments with changing bandwidth and RTT, although agents have seen a wide range of network conditions.
-Any changes in the base RTT will be interpreted during inference as a sign of congestion.
-Sage has been trained on pre-captured traces from existing CC schemes which do include scenarios where the bandwidth and RTT change over time.
-However, for all tested paths shown in Figure \ref{fig:leoem_heatmap_goodput}, the training approach is not effective in maintaining high goodput when the base RTT changes periodically.
+This behaviour mirrors observations in BBRv1 \cite{satcp, towards_a_deeper_understanding_of_bbrv1} and persists in BBRv3 due to its unchanged RTT filter length.
+BBRv3 does not significantly inflate the delay on highly dynamic BP (e.g., SEA to NY) or more stable ISL paths (e.g., SD to SHA), as shown in Figure \ref{fig:leoem_heatmap_delay}.